Enterprise AI RFP Blueprint for Australian Organisations

 - Deployment expectations (cloud residency, network segmentation, identity federation)

-- Integration assumptions (which identity providers, storage layers, application APIs must be supported)
+- Integration assumptions (which identity providers, storage layers, and application APIs are expected to be supported)

 The purpose of this section is clarity, not exhaustiveness.
 It signals to vendors that the organisation has defined its operating model and will not adjust it to fit vendor architecture.